PurpleMyst/chronos/README.md

 Any messages that gets more than N reacts with the chosen emote will be added to the HoF channel.
 You can also use `c!hof` with a message ID to manually add a message to the hall of fame.

+## Storage

+Due to the usefulness of this bot being based on the data it can store, it needed some sort of storage container.
+Due to the fact that I wanted to leverage existing storage and avoid paying if possible, I chose to implement the following:

+1. The bot's data is kept as a `pydantic` model: this ensures data integrity, by validating and converting the data to and from any format I chose to marshal it in.
+2. The data is converted to and from a base64-encoded pickle payload: this ensures I can marshal any value Python supports and have it in a known, safe, ASCII subset.
+3. The data is kept in a Discord message in a designated storage channel: this ensures that the data will _always_ be available and in a place that does not cost extra.

+All in all, this solution does, at least at the moment, everything I need it to do.
+In the future, I may have to expand this solution to support splitting the data over multiple messages, as a single message has a size limit.